Hodge theory of Kloosterman connections: L -functions

-As in the proof of Theorem \ref{Thm:etale_k_even}, consider the resolution of singularities $\KM'$ of $\KM$ and its compactification $\ol\KM'$ induced from the blowup of the ambient torus and the explicit toric compactification $Z$ over $\ZZ_p$.
-We have
+For the remaining statements, we assume that $p$ is odd.
+We first treat the case of even~$k$.
+As in the proof of Theorem~\ref{Thm:etale_k_even}, consider the resolution of singularities $\KM'$ of $\KM$ and its compactification $\ol\KM'$ induced from the blow-up of the ambient torus and the explicit toric compactification $X$ over $\ZZ_p$.
+Recall from Section \ref{sect:rigid_char_p} that the localization sequence for rigid cohomology with compact support yields an isomorphism